implse/Data_Structure_Python/README.md

   - G = (V, E)

-  V is a set of Vertices or Nodes.
-  E is a set of Edges or Links.
+  V is a set of Vertices or Nodes.(number of Vertices) E is a set of Edges or Links.(number of connections)